 The Conference will be held at Hilton Avisford Park Hotel, Arundel on 20 June 2018.

-Details of the programme will be finalised soon, but we expect this event to be very popular.
+Details of the programme have been finalised; we expect this event to be very popular.

 Every Child Counts Maths and Literacy Programmes

 e-PD run many of the Edge Hill University Every Child Counts Maths and Literacy programmes for schools.
 These programmes have proven impact with children participating on them, with wider benefits shown to the whole schools.
 Please click here for additional information.